Application Deadline Has Passed

 Pennsylvania Sumerian Dictionary

-An ideal candidate has enthusiasm and experience working with children, preferably in an educational setting; excellent communication, leadership, and teamwork skills; and competence in teaching and administrative work.
-Patience, creativity, initiative, and flexibility are a must.
+An ideal candidate has enthusiasm and experience working with children, preferably in an educational setting; excellent communication, leadership, and teamwork skills; competence in teaching and administrative work; patience, creativity, initiative, and flexibility is a must.
 Interns must complete a three-point background check in order to participate: PA Criminal Record Check, PA Child Abuse Clearance, and FBI Clearance.
 Interns will be reimbursed for these clearances.
-Preferred availability: June 14-August 13 from 11 am to –5 pm.
-Note: This internship does not fully coincide with the Intro to Museum Practice program.
+Preferred availability: June 20-August 19, 8 am-4 pm.
+Note: this internship does not fully coincide with the Intro to Museum Practice program.